Hochikong/SoraComm/README.md

 I only show the use case of ftTrader to you below

 ### 1.Create a stock exchange account(simulation)
-Visit 富途证券's website and sign in with your phone number:
+Visit 富途证券's website and sign up with your phone number:
 [Here](https://passport.futu5.com/?target=https%3A%2F%2Fwww.futunn.com%2F#reg)

 Then you can use your phone number and your password to login your trade account.